cailus/Facebook-Group-posts-and-comments-remover/README.md

 If the script doesn't work as expected, make sure you have the correct coordinates for the two buttons.
 You can use the `checkCoordinate.py` script to double-check the coordinates.

-If the script is clicking on public group's post - the only solutation (for now) is to manually delete them before running the script
-If you know a solution to the above, free feel to suggest a fix
+If the script is clicking on public group's post - the only solution (for now) is to manually delete them before running the script.
+If you know a solution to the above, feel free to suggest a fix.

 ## Notes